quixio/quix-docs/docs/platform/tutorials/quick-start/quick-start.md

 ??? example "Understand the code"

-    1. Locate the `Sentiment Demo UI` item in the code samples again, and then click `Preview code`.
+    1. Locate the `Sentiment Demo UI` item in the Code Samples again, and then click `Preview code`.
 This is just one way to access the code.

     2. Expand the tree view and select the `webchat.component.ts` file.